mhannum72/mylunch/README.md

 todo
 ====

+* Next step (tomorrow morning) - go server side and create the mongo routines for creating, and finding restaurants.

+* Come up with the data format for my local-restaurants.
+I want to relate it to the user somehow.
+  The SIMPLEST programatically is to make it a first-class entity in the restaurants table.
+I'm just going to do that..

+* Google & local suggestions should be two asynchronous calls the last one finished should call autosuggest with 'predictions'.
+Each predictions element should have a 'description' and

+    matched_substrings[0].offset
+    matched_substrings[0].length

+    matched_substrings is an array, but I only care about the 0'th element.

+  Both the google-request and the local matching code should run asynchronously (and both with timeouts somehow!!).
+The last finished (or the last timed out) should call the 'autosuggest' routine.

+  After the box is filled, all of the processing will be done via an ajax request on the backend.
+The only difference between a google-suggestion and a local-suggestion is that the local-suggestion will have the restaurantid directly, whereas the google-suggestion will have to hash into it.

+  My autosuggestions: I could go one of two ways: Simple: these could only contain 'local' restaurants.
+Difficult: these could ALSO contain the last 100 'global' restaurants that the user has visited.
+If it does, then I'll have to search for dups in the google-list and splice them out.

+  Day 1: go with the simple.

+  Also, the code which accepts uploads should SEND BACK the pictures GPS coordinates somehow to see google's autocomplete.

 * Ok - all of my global restaurants will have a google-id.
 This could be an index.
 Here's my problem: